sohanbadade/Map-Reduce-for-Graph_Processing/README.md

-You can compile Graph.java on Comet(https://www.sdsc.edu/support/user_guides/comet.html)using:
+You can compile Graph.java on Comet(https://www.sdsc.edu/support/user_guides/comet.html) using:
 ```
 run graph.build
 ```